 - Safety monitoring continues to show the benefits of vaccination outweigh the risks.
 Getting COVID-19 is far riskier than getting vaccinated.

 Data show the vaccine is safe before, during and after pregnancy:

-- The American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine recommend “all pregnant individuals be vaccinated against COVID-19.”
+- The American College of Obstetricians and Gynecologists, the Society for Maternal-Fetal Medicine and the CDC all recommend that pregnant and breastfeeding people get vaccinated.

-- Vaccinations might help protect babies, as antibodies against the coronavirus have been detected in umbilical cord blood and breast milk of vaccinated mothers.
+- Vaccination during pregnancy also may protect babies, as potentially protective antibodies have been found in umbilical cord blood and breast milk of vaccinated mothers.